Own this profile? Request changes

 About John Snider

-Dr. Snider collaborates closely with the UGA cotton team, other UGA researchers and extension specialists, university personnel in multiple states, USDA personnel, local producers, the Georgia Cotton Commission, and many others.
-His teaching responsibilities include graduate student advising and scheduled instruction (Crop Physiology and Advanced Crop Production) to support the graduate and undergraduate programs in the Crop and Soil Sciences Department at the University of Georgia.
+The Cotton Physiology Lab collaborates closely with the UGA Cotton Team, other UGA researchers and extension specialists, university personnel in multiple states, USDA personnel, local producers, the Georgia Cotton Commission, Cotton Incorporated, and many others.